About Dietrich

 Farmer

-NRCS Scientist
+NRCS Scientist (National Soil Survey)

 Through it all, I’ve been obsessed with the beauty of mycorrhizal fungi and the synergies they offer.
 Mycorrhizal fungi are beneficial organisms that interface with plant roots to supercharge their access to soil resources.
 As ecosystem managers, when mycorrhizal fungi are happy, we’re happy.